-- Our globally competitive, professional programme is unique in its focus on both local Chinese and international planning and urban design policy and practice
+- Learn in a globally competitive, professional programme that is unique in its focus on both local Chinese and international planning systems and urban design practice

-- You will be offered a range of learning experiences such as interactive studios, field surveys and local and international field trips
+- Enjoy a range of learning experiences such as interactive studios, field surveys and local and international field classes and design workshops

-- Gain transferable skills that provide a platform for success in your future study or employment in planning and urban design-related fields
+- Gain transferable skills that are vital for success in your future study or employment in planning and urban design-related fields

 - Earn two degrees: an XJTLU degree from the Chinese Ministry of Education and a globally recognised degree from the University of Liverpool, a member of the Russell Group of leading UK universities.

 By the time you graduate from the BEng Urban Planning and Design, you will:

 - acquire knowledge of the natural, economic, socio-economic and political factors that shape our surroundings and how the built and natural environment is managed in different places around the world;

 - understand the role, scope and limitations of contemporary urban and regional planning in contributing to the management of growth and change, and the conservation of the built and natural environment;